druglogics/ags-paper/docs/index.md

 - `attr_tool`: `fixpoints`
 - `synergy_method`: `hsa bliss`

-Each subsequent `druglogics-synergy` execution results in an output directory and the files of interest (which are used to produce the ROC and PR curves in this report among other figures) are the `modelwise_synergies.tab` and the `ensemble_synergies.tab` respectively.
+Each subsequent `druglogics-synergy` execution results in an output directory and the files of interest (which are used to produce the ROC and PR curves in this report and the AUC sensitivity figures) are the `modelwise_synergies.tab` and the `ensemble_synergies.tab` respectively.
 For the fitness evolution figures we used the `summary.txt` file of the corresponding simulations.
 For the stable state and parameterization heatmaps we used the directory output with all the `gitsbe` generated models, as well as the [training steady state](https://github.com/bblodfon/ags-paper-1/blob/master/results/steadystate) file.

+## Fitness vs Performance Data {-}

+### Generate the flipped training data {-}

+A total of $205$ model ensembles were simulated, each one consisting of $60$ models, fitting to a *partial correct* training node set.
+As such, the fitness range of the model ensembles compared to the AGS training data varies between $[0,1]$.

+### Run model ensembles simulations {-}

-## Results Dataset {-}
+## Simulations Dataset {-}

+We have stored all the simulations results in an open-access repository provided by Zenodo: **TO-ADD link!!!!!**

 Zenodo DOI to be provided.

 ## Repo results structure {-}

-We have gathered all the necessary output files from the above simulations to the directory [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) for ease of use in our report.
+We have gathered all the necessary output files from the above simulations (relating to ROC, PR curves and AUC sensitivity figures) to the directory [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) for ease of use in our report.
 The `results` directory has 3 sub-directories:

 1. [`link-only`](https://github.com/bblodfon/ags-paper-1/tree/master/results/link-only): results from the link-operator mutated models only (used in the sections [Cascade 1.0 Analysis] and [CASCADE 2.0 Analysis (Link Operator Mutations)])